FactomProject/factomd/state/ACK_README.md

 `state.GetEntryCommitAckByEntryHash(entryhash)`

-1. Check state commitmap --> If found set status to `DBlockConfirmed`, but do not exit
-2. Check topmost PL --> If found, set status to `TransactionACK` and exit
+1. Check topmost PL --> If found, set status to `TransactionACK` and exit
-3. If at min 0, check topmost PL-1 --> If found, set status to `TransactionACK` and exit
+2. If at min 0, check topmost PL-1 --> If found, set status to `TransactionACK` and exit
-4. If `status == DBlockConfirmed` --> Exit
+3. Check state commitmap --> If found set status to `DBlockConfirmed`, but do not exit
-5. Check Holding Map ---> If found, exit with `NotConfirmed`
+4. Check Holding Map ---> If found, exit with `NotConfirmed`
-6. Exit as `Unknown`
+5. Exit as `Unknown`

 ### Search Entry Reveal by EntryHash

-`state.GetEntryRevealAck(entryhash)`
+`state.GetEntryRevealAckByEntryHash(entryhash)`

 1. Check Database --> If found, exit with `DBlockConfirmed`
 2. Check replay filter with mask --> If found, exit with `TransactionACK`